Social (Society and Employees)

 Human Resource, Wellness, D&I Committee

-This committee (previously known as the Group Wellness Promotion Meeting) consists of Nomura Real Estate Holdings and Group company presidents and others, and it meets twice a year.
-Among other things, it discusses the setting of medium- to long-term goals and specific promotion measures related to the utilization and active participation of diverse human resources within the Group, including health and safety, wellness promotion, work style reform, and the promotion of female participation in the workforce, for the purpose of maintaining a healthy and comfortable working environment that allows employees to work with enthusiasm and in good health, as well as to promote the formulation of human resource development policies and the development of an internal environment, to ensure diversity.
+This committee consists of Nomura Real Estate Holdings and Group company presidents and others, and it meets twice a year.
+Its purpose is maintaining a healthy and comfortable working environment that allows employees to work with enthusiasm and in good health, as well as to promote the formulation of human resource development policies and the development of an internal environment that ensures diversity.
+Among other things, it discusses the setting of medium- to long-term goals and specific promotion measures related to the utilization and active participation of diverse human resources within the Group, including health and safety, wellness promotion, work style reform, and the promotion of female participation in the workforce.
 The details of its discussions are also regularly reported to the Board of Directors.

 Human Rights Subcommittee